Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 JETRUNNER

-JETRUNNER is another September parkour shooter from the first person.
-But if Bloodthief stands out for its gloomy and bloody atmosphere, then JETRUNNER is more like a bright sporting event than a classic shooter.
-In the main role is a well-developed, cute girl, the arenas are beautiful, saturated with light and color.
-At the same time, there is no feeling of "вырвиглазности": the designers managed to maintain visual balance.
+JETRUNNER is another September parkour first-person shooter.
+But if Bloodthief stands out with its dark and bloody atmosphere, JETRUNNER is more like a bright sporting event than a classic shooter.
+The main character is a well-developed, cute girl, the arenas are beautiful, saturated with light and color.
+At the same time, there is no feeling of being "eye-popping": the designers managed to maintain visual balance.

 Image belongs to Riddlebit Software and Curveball Games.